openiddict/openiddict-documentation/integrations/operating-systems.md

 ### Android

-The OpenIddict Android integration requires targeting `net8.0-android34.0` (or higher) but can be used in any application running on Android 5.0+ (Android API 21).
+The OpenIddict Android integration requires targeting `net8.0-android34.0` or `net9.0-android34.0` but can be used in any application running on Android 5.0+ (Android API 21).

 ### iOS

-The OpenIddict iOS integration requires targeting `net8.0-ios17.5` (or higher) but can be used in any application running on iOS 12.0+.
+The OpenIddict iOS integration requires targeting `net8.0-ios18.0` or `net9.0-ios18.0` but can be used in any application running on iOS 12.2+.

 ### Mac Catalyst

-The OpenIddict Mac Catalyst integration requires targeting `net8.0-maccatalyst17.5` (or higher) but can be used in any application running on Mac Catalyst 13.1+.
+The OpenIddict Mac Catalyst integration requires targeting `net8.0-maccatalyst18.0` or `net9.0-maccatalyst18.0` but can be used in any application running on Mac Catalyst 15.0+.

 ### macOS

-The OpenIddict macOS integration requires targeting `net8.0-macos14.5` (or higher) but can be used in any application running on macOS 10.15+.
+The OpenIddict macOS integration requires targeting `net8.0-macos15.0` or `net9.0-macos15.0` but can be used in any application running on macOS 10.15+.

 ### Windows

 The OpenIddict Windows integration can be used in any application running on Windows 7 SP1+ and is compatible with the following frameworks:
-  - `net461` (or higher)
+  - `net461` or higher.
-  - `uap10.0.17763` (or higher)
+  - `uap10.0.17763` or higher.
-  - `net6.0-windows7.0` (or higher)
+  - `net8.0-windows7.0`.
-  - `net6.0-windows10.0.17763` (or higher)
+  - `net9.0-windows7.0`.
+  - `net8.0-windows10.0.17763` or higher.
+  - `net9.0-windows10.0.17763` or higher.

 > [!IMPORTANT]
 > The ability to use the OpenIddict system integration package with a specific application model depends on the .NET runtime version and the Windows version: